support@altumed.com

 Denial Rate

-A good practice to prevent recurring denials, is to analyze the list of CPT codes for the claims that are denied.
+A good practice to prevent recurring denials is to analyze the list of CPT codes for the claims that are denied.
 Often it happens that billers submit the same CPT codes without rectifying the issue.
-Identifying the errors can help prevent recurring denials for the same CPT code saving time and improving the AR rate.
+Identifying errors prevents recurring denials, saving time and improving AR.

 Appeals

-Mostly, AR rate is tracked back to denied claims while appealed claims are left out of the picture.
+Mostly, the AR rate is tracked back to denied claims, while appealed claims are left out of the picture.
 This presents an incomplete and unclear report.
-A good practice is to track the number of claims in denials as well as appealed claims to better understand the AR rate.
+Track denied and appealed claims to understand AR rate better.

 Incomplete Claim Data (Claims not submitted due to missing information)

-Often claims are put aside due to missing or incomplete information.
-These claims are pending to be submitted, until the information on them is completed.
-These lead to increase in account receivable days because the service was rendered but the reimbursement is not received.
+Often, claims are put aside due to missing or incomplete information.
+These claims are pending to be submitted until the information on them is completed.
+Delayed reimbursement increases AR days.

 Claim in Process

 Claims that are submitted and are under process are often left out while calculating the AR rate.
-This effects the authenticity of the AR report.
-Hidden/missing information results in incorrect AR calculations, negatively effecting the improvement strategies for AR rate.
+This affects the authenticity of the AR report.
+Missing info leads to inaccurate AR calculations, hindering improvement.

 Pending Patient AR

-Payments pending from patients’ side also result in a high AR rate.
-It should be added in the AR report to show the real picture and to enable Medical Practitioners understand the reasons for pending reimbursements.
+Payments pending from the patients’ side also result in a high AR rate.
+Include missing info in AR reports for accurate insights.

 Days in AR